 Colin Heyne, the Deputy Director of Silicon Valley Bicycle Coalition will present Silicon Valley’s Bike Vision.

-The Dutch Cycling Embassy has made a special trip to speak with us on “Developing a Bicycle Culture”
+The Dutch Cycling Embassy has made a special trip to speak with us on “How to become a Cycling City”

 What is California’s Department of Transportation’s (Caltrans) Future Vision for bicycles?
 Sergio Ruiz, Caltrans District 4 Pedestrian & Bicycle Coordinator, will explain.